 Levi Skiing Track and Slope Maps

-The Levi Skiing Track Map (in Finnish) gives a good overview of the 230 km long track network.
+The Levi Skiing Track Map gives a good overview of the 230 km long track network.
 With the help of the map, you can find the best skiing tracks in Levi’s spectacular scenery.

 The Levi Slope Map provides information about the pistes, lifts and services in the Levi Ski Resort.
 The map helps you navigate across the fells and find the best slopes for your taste.

 The centre of Levi is like a small town with shopping opportunities and a wide selection of tourism services ranging from spas to bowling alleys.
 Visitors also have a wide choice of restaurants where it is possible to taste reindeer meat and other local Lapland delicacies.
 Tuikku, a panoramic restaurant at the top of a fell, is very famous for its breathtaking scenery.
 Also Levi’s nightlife is lively, as the pubs and nightclubs along the promenade offer vacationers’ entertainment at the end of each day.
 Levi’s famous after-ski must not be forgotten, as it is, after all, considered the best in Finland.